rom1v/gphat.github.io/observability.md

 After joining Twitter in 2012 I quickly found my calling in the Observability team.
 I [learned, maintained and created some marvelous stuff](https://blog.twitter.com/2013/observability-at-twitter) in that role.
 My next gig at [Keen IO](https://keen.io) was not specifically observability, but after the lessons learned at Twitter making sure that Keen's systems were as observable as possible was a focus of my work.

 I joined Stripe in 2015 I created an Observability team and worked to change Stripe's culture such that observing our systems was a core concern.
 In that role I created [Veneur](https://github.com/stripe/veneur), setup an entirely new observability stack with minimal interruption, and contributed to large improvements in reliability and confidence at Stripe.
 My team is working every day to create better observability tools and products for Stripe's engineers and customers.

+I'm often asked by investors to discuss my thoughts of new or existing monitoring products, and I enjoy speaking about these tools with others both to learn and provide my thoughts.
+I've also participated on customer advisory boards, representing my engineering teammates and learning challenges from vendors.

 ## Speaking